athenachiao/battleship/README.md

 ## Description

+This is a single-player implementation of the Battleship game that comes in two modes:
+- Classic Mode: 6x6 grid with three ships
+- Extreme Mode: 8x8 grid with four ships, including one larger ship of length 5

-This is a single-player implementation of the Battleship game with a 6x6 grid.
-The player attempts to find and sink three ships placed on the board by guessing their coordinates.
+The player attempts to find and sink enemy ships by guessing their coordinates.
 The game features a command-line interface with a visual representation of the game board.

 ## Game Features

-- 6x6 game board
+- Two game modes:
-- 3 ships with different sizes
+  - Classic (6x6 board, 3 ships)
+  - Extreme (8x8 board, 4 ships)
 - Visual board display
 - Input validation for moves
 - Hit/Miss tracking system
+- Inheritance-based design for game modes

 ## Board Layout